buttonpushertv/buttonpusherTTRPG/99-Templates/Handlebars-JSON/Burgs-FMG-JSON Handlebars Template.md

 There is an elaborate method (see [[JSON Import How To#Wrangling FMG Burg Maps]]) to save all the maps so you can have them locally and make use of the data that was placed here on import from the JSON.%%

 %%LeafletMapTOP-

+%% Leaflet Code Block is hidden by default.
+To unhide, you can use the button in the Metadata section to show it.%%

 > [!metadata|map]- Burg Map (Interactive)
 > ```leaflet